fssa-batch3/aravindth.kannan__web_project/README.md

     *steps:
       a.Navigate to the login page.
       b.Enter the required information such as email.and password.
       c.Click the "login" button.

-      d.
+    *Expected Result:
+      1. The user is redirected to the user profile page.

+      a.
 Click the "Edit" button.
-      e.
+      b.
 You can edit your profile.
-      f.
+      c.
 Click the "delete" button.
-      g.
+      d.
 You can delete your profile.
-    *Expected Result:
-      1. The user is redirected to the user profile page.

 Barber card:
 * Scenario 1:Successfully create card for barber